kai687/sphinxawesome-theme/docs/demo/code-blocks.rst

    :sphinxdocs:`highlight directive <usage/restructuredtext/directives.html#directive-highlight>`
    :confval:`sphinx:highlight_language`

-**Explicit is better than implicit.** Unless *all* code blocks in your docs are in the same language, it's better to provide the language of the code block to the :rst:`code-block`
-directive:
+You can provide the language for syntax highlighting to the :rst:`code-block` directive:

 .. code-block:: rst